movAX13h/HiOctaneTools/README.md

 Morphs can be triggered by any other type of trigger too.

 There is an inner logic with morphs and columns and how they are affected if source and target area differ.
 It is implemented in my level editor but please remind me to write that down if I forget :)

+Entities like collectable items are spawned when the group they belong to is activated by a trigger.

 ---